-- If you do not live in a One Happy Camper community, and your first-time camper is a PJ Library member, alum, or sibling of a PJ Library member or alum, s/he may be eligible for a grant through the PJ Library One Happy Camper program.
+- If you do not live in a One Happy Camper community, and your first-time camper is a PJ Library member, alum, or sibling of a PJ Library member or alum, s/he may be eligible for a grant through the PJ (Library) Goes to Camp - One Happy Camper program.
 (Please note that PJ Library grants for Jewish day school students are limited and will be distributed through a lottery system.)

 - If you neither live in a One Happy Camper community, nor are eligible for the PJ Library One Happy Camper grant, your camper may be eligible for a One Happy Camper incentive grant through your camp.

 Some important information:

 - Before your child can qualify for a grant, s/he must first be enrolled at a camp listed in our Find-a-Camp tool.

 - This is not a scholarship program.
 Grants are not based on financial need.

-- Campers will typically receive $1000 for a first-time, 19-consecutive-day session; or $700 for campers attending 12-consecutive-day sessions in the Western states for the first-time.
+- Campers will typically receive $1000 for a first-time, 19-consecutive-day session; or $700 for campers attending 12-consecutive-day sessions for the first-time.
 Some restrictions and exceptions may apply.
 Contact your local program provider for more information.